What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

 The plant is poisonous, so care must be taken when working with it.
-Work should be carried out in respirators or cotton-gauze bandages no more than 2-3 hours a day.
+Work should be carried out in respirators or cotton-gauze bandages for no more than 2-3 hours a day.

 Standardization.
-GF XI, no. 2, Art.
+GF XI, issue.
+2, art.
 1.

-The composition of wild rosemary
+Composition of wild rosemary

 text_fields